Arthur Miller House

-Arthur Miller House, also known as the 253 East Market Guesthouse, is a historic home located at Nappanee, Elkhart County, Indiana.
+Arthur Miller House, also known as the 253 East Market Guesthouse, is a historic home located at Nappanee, Indiana.
 It was built in 1922, and is a 2 1/2-story, rectangular, three bay by two bay, Colonial Revival style brick dwelling.
 It has a side gable roof and features a one-story front portico supported by Ionic order columns.

 It was added to the National Register of Historic Places in 1992.
 It is located in the Nappanee Eastside Historic District.